ZaksenCode/Oneblocked/README.md

 If you have any questions, you can write into my [discord](https://discord.gg/3vyGkz4ZWM) channel support.

 # Custom stage
-Custom stage files should be putted into your datapack folder by path `data.pack_id.oneblock_stages`. </br>
+Custom stage files should be putted into your datapack folder by path `data/pack_id/oneblock_stages`. </br>
 Here is exmaple of stage:
 ```json
 {